-It is thought that the primary cause of bunions is a mechanical instability in the big toe joint.
+It is thought that the primary cause of bunions is problems with bone structures in the feet.
 There are a number of different reasons why this may happen.
 Bunions tend to run in families so a person with a family history of bunions has an increased risk of developing them.
-Factors that are known to increase the risk of bunions include:
+That's because some foot types, eg: flat feet and feet worth low arches and/or loose tendons and joints, are more prone to developing bunions than other types of feet.

-- Wearing improperly fitting shoes (particularly narrow and/or high-heeled shoes)
+- Wearing improperly fitting shoes (particularly narrow pointed toe and/or high-heeled shoes)

 - Certain arthritic conditions (eg: rheumatoid arthritis) and ligament disorders